 Bronchioalveolar Carcinoma (BAC) is a distinct type of lung cancer.
 Under the spectrum of lung adenocarcinoma, it is categorized as "adenocarcinoma in situ" or "minimally invasive adenocarcinoma."
-In contrast to other lung cancers, BAC usually develops as a small, peripheral lung tumor and mainly affects non-smokers, especially middle-aged women.
+In contrast to other lung cancers, BAC usually develops as a small, peripheral lung tumour and mainly affects non-smokers, especially middle-aged women.

 It is characterized by its slow growth and unique way of spreading along the airways instead of via the lymphatic or blood systems.
 The initial sign of BAC can be a single nodule or several lesions, occasionally affecting both lungs.